 Kevin Wallace: “As a Theosophist, she studied yoga long before it became fashionable, though it was the mental and spiritual practices, rather than the physical exercises that people equate with yoga today.

-She was familiar with teachings of Patanjali, that form the basis of modern yoga, and her philosophy was largely based upon the wisdom of the East.
+She was familiar with the teachings of Patanjali, which form the basis of modern yoga, and her philosophy was largely based upon the wisdom of the East.